 Erected 2006 by Michigan Historical Commission - Michigan Historical Center.
 (Marker Number L2167.)

 Location.
 43° 24.759′ N, 86° 21.038′ W. Marker is in Whitehall, Michigan, in Muskegon County.
 Marker is on Thompson Street (Business U.S. 31) 0.1 miles north of West Hanson Street, on the right when traveling north.
+Marker is located in Covell Park, near the Whitehall Trail parking lot.
 Touch for map.
-Marker is located in Covell Park, near the Whitehall Trail parking lot.
 Marker is in this post office area: Whitehall MI 49461, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-White Lake Yacht CLub (approx. 4˝ miles away); Jean Baptiste Recollect Trading Post (approx. 12 miles away); Muskegon Fishing Reef (approx. 13.1 miles away); Buster Keaton (approx. 13.2 miles away); Union Depot (approx. 13.3 miles away); Hume House (approx. 13.4 miles away); Hackley House (approx. 13.4 miles away); Bluffton Actors' Colony / Buster Keaton (approx. 13˝ miles away).
+White Lake Yacht CLub (approx. 4˝ miles away); Jean Baptiste Recollect Trading Post (approx. 12 miles away); Muskegon Fishing Reef (approx. 13.1 miles away); Buster Keaton Union Depot (approx. 13.3 miles away); Muskegon Women's Club (approx. 13.3 miles away); Hackley Public Library (approx. 13.3 miles away); Central United Methodist Church (approx. 13.3 miles away).

 Credits.
 This page was last revised on July 5, 2018.
-This page originally submitted on July 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 40 times since then.
+It was originally submitted on July 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 74 times since then and 14 times this year.
 Photos: 1, 2, 3, 4. submitted on July 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.